Yaduvanshi05Bhupendra/Yaduvanshi05Bhupendra/README.md

 - 🌱&nbsp;&nbsp;I’m currently working on projects based on FPGA and on Digital IC Design

-- 🤝&nbsp;&nbsp;I’m open to work project related to drone technology
+- 🤝&nbsp;&nbsp;I’m open to work project related FPGA

+- 🤝&nbsp;&nbsp;I have special intersest toward drone technology.
+I will be to happy to work upon this

 - 📫&nbsp;&nbsp;How to reach me **Gmail/LinkedIn**